 - Bar Attendant

 In 2016, there was an estimated number of 611,200 jobs in the United States for Bartender.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 15,100 new jobs for Bartender by 2026.
-Due to new job openings and attrition, there will be an average of 102,300 job openings in this field each year.
+There will be an estimated 102,300 positions for Bartender per year.

 The states with the most job growth for Bartender are Colorado, Utah, and Washington.
 Watch out if you plan on working in Ohio, West Virginia, or Minnesota.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Bartender

 The typical yearly salary for Bartenders is somewhere between $17,610 and $42,230.

 Bartenders who work in Hawaii, District of Columbia, or Vermont, make the highest salaries.

 Below is a list of the median annual salaries for Bartenders in different U.S. states.

 |State||Annual Mean Salary|